SJC Small Business Development Center

 An accredited business development center where small businesses and aspiring entrepreneurs can get training and technical assistance.

 The San Juan College SBDC is here to help you with your small business needs!
 As an accredited member of the Association of Small Business Development Centers, we provide an array of services to new and existing businesses, including:

-- Individual and confidential business consultations at no charge
+- No-cost confidential business consultations

 - Small business workshops